Cura : Care Beyond Boundaries Logo

 First Week

-Bite feels more natural as you chew.
+The bite may begin to feel more natural as you chew.
 If the restoration feels high or you avoid chewing on that side, a simple bite adjustment may be needed.

 Care At Home